morizotter/MZRTableViewWithSwiftSample/README.md

 2. A custom model
 3. A custom cell

+I write only 3 files below.
+Take a glimple how easy and less code with Swift.

+- MZRViewController
+- MZRModel
+- MZRCell

 You can understand the similarity of Swift to Objective-C in this project.

 ## Author